Cirencester Town F.C.: Development team

-The Development Team, born out of the previous season's Under-16s team, "made their bow" in the 2009–10 season playing in the Uhlsport Hellenic League Reserve Division 2 West, and against all expectations, won the division title convincingly to be promoted to the Reserve Division 1.
-After a restructuring of the Hellenic League they were allocated to Division 2 West which they duly won and were promoted to Division 1 West where they finished fourth in their first season.
+The Development Team, born out of the previous season's Under-16s team, began in the 2009–10 season playing in the Uhlsport Hellenic League Reserve Division 2 West, and won the division title convincingly to be promoted to the Reserve Division 1.
+After a restructuring of the Hellenic League they were allocated to Division 2 West which they won and were promoted to Division 1 West where they finished fourth in their first season.
 This team continues to provide a solid platform for younger players to develop and progress to the first team.

 Ground

 The club has played at the Corinium Stadium since moving from the Smithfield ground in 2002.
 The ground has also been used by Gloucester City (2008–2010) and Wootton Bassett Town.
 It has a capacity of 4,500, of which 550 is seated and 1,250 covered.